analiaka/Agent-Based-Modeling/README.md

 **Key Notebook**: `notebooks/01_survey_data_analysis.ipynb`

 ### 2. Working with Different Data Formats
-Handle various data formats (e.g., CSV, Excel, JSON) to ensure compatibility with analytical tools.
+In survey data analysis, categorical variables often need to be transformed into numerical values before they can be used in statistical analyses or machine learning models.
+This transformation is particularly important when working with methods like Principal Component Analysis (PCA), which require numerical input.
 This step focuses on:

 - Data import/export operations.

+- Transforming categorical variables into numerical values.

 - Merging and reshaping data to prepare for downstream analyses.

 **Key Notebook**: `notebooks/02_data_formats.ipynb`